-Komodo is the world’s most advanced multi-chain platform.
-With a unique multi-chain architecture, Komodo gives every project an independent blockchain with its own decentralized network and its own coin.
+Komodo is an open, composable Smart Chain platform.
+With a unique multi-chain architecture, Komodo gives every project an independent and custom blockchain solution, known as a Smart Chain, with its own decentralized network and its own coin.

-Blockchains created with Komodo’s technology are also fully customizable.
-This allows each project to build the blockchain solution that fits their individual needs.
+Smart Chains created with Komodo’s technology are also fully modular.
+This allows you to build the custom blockchain solution that fits your individual needs.
 This post will explain the 18 different ways you can customize your blockchain with Komodo.

-Before we dive into the 18 customizable options, it’s important to fully understand what it means to launch an independent blockchain with Komodo.
+Before we dive into the 18 customizable options, it’s important to fully understand what it means to launch an independent Smart Chain with Komodo.

-When you launch a blockchain with Komodo, you have the same level of autonomy as if you were to code your own blockchain from scratch or fork an existing blockchain, plus you have the option to use Komodo’s Custom Consensus framework to program dApps and host smart contracts natively.
+When you launch a Smart Chain with Komodo, you have the same level of autonomy as if you were to code your own blockchain from scratch or fork an existing blockchain, plus you have the option to use Komodo’s Antara framework to program dApps and host smart contracts natively.

 If you choose to make a Proof of Work chain, then it will be mineable.
 If you choose to make a Proof of Stake chain, then it will be stake-able.
 Either way, anyone in the world can choose to join your network to earn block rewards, contribute to the decentralization of your ledger, and increase your network’s security.

-Just like any other blockchain, each blockchain launched with Komodo’s technology has its own coin and an independent network.
+Just like any other blockchain, each Smart Chain created with Komodo’s technology has its own coin and an independent network.
 The network determines the validity of every transaction and block.
-Blocks are mined according to the chosen consensus rules.
-Blockchains launched with Komodo’s technology are not tied to the Komodo blockchain or network in any way.
+Blocks are created according to the chosen consensus rules.
+Smart Chains launched with Komodo’s technology are not tied to the Komodo blockchain or network in any way.

-While launching a blockchain with Komodo’s technology offers the independence and autonomy that normally comes with coding a blockchain from the ground up or forking an existing blockchain, it is far easier and faster than either of these options.
-A blockchain can be customized and launched with Komodo’s technology in just 10 to 15 minutes.
+While launching a Smart Chain with Komodo’s technology offers the independence and autonomy that normally comes with coding a blockchain from the ground up or forking an existing blockchain, it is far easier and faster than either of these options.

-In reality, those who adopt blockchain technology with a smart contract platform are simply paying gas fees for that platform’s decentralized network to execute its smart contract.
-The success of any single project does more to benefit the platform than it does the the successful project itself.
+In reality, a project that builds on a smart contract platform is simply paying gas fees for that platform’s decentralized network to run its code.
+The success of any single project does more to benefit the platform than it does the successful project itself.
 At the same time, there is no way for successful projects to grow because the platform has but one shared blockchain with one shared network.
 It is too congested to scale.

-Although smart contract platforms did much to generate interest and excitement in the blockchain industry, their shared-blockchain model is deeply flawed.
+Although they did much to generate interest and excitement in the blockchain industry, the limitations of smart contract platforms prevent adoption.
 Many talented developers are working hard to innovate solutions to the issues that a single-chain model creates, but they’re failing to address the more fundamental problems of the design itself.

 Komodo’s 4 Pillars Of Blockchain Technology

 Komodo is the world’s only blockchain platform with a multi-chain architecture.
-Every project that builds with Komodo gets a customizable, independent blockchain.
+Every project that builds with Komodo gets a customizable, independent Smart Chain, complete with a built-in library of modules and an integration layer.
 Komodo provides features to support the 4 Pillars of Blockchain Technology.

 Komodo’s innovative delayed proof of work security mechanism protects every blockchain with the power of the Bitcoin hash rate.
 This effectively recycles the energy used to run the Bitcoin network, extending its massive level of security to the entire Komodo ecosystem.

 There are a number of blockchain interoperability features available within the Komodo ecosystem.
-Blockchains can choose to become part of a blockchain cluster, which allows cross-chain verification of transactions.
+Smart Chains can choose to become part of a cluster, which allows cross-chain verification of transactions.
 Moreover, all chains built with Komodo have access to Komodo’s industry-leading atomic swap technology, which enables peer-to-peer trades between 95% of all coins and tokens in existence.

-Blockchains launched with Komodo are customizable in 18 different ways.
-This gives every project the flexibility and adaptability they need to create valuable blockchain solutions for their specific use case.
+Smart Chains launched with Komodo are customizable in 18 different ways.
+The Antara framework also offers a library of powerful modules, which can be activated at time of launch.
+This gives you the flexibility and adaptability you need to create valuable blockchain solutions for your specific use case.

-18 Ways To Customize Your Chain With Komodo
+18 Ways To Tailor Your Custom Blockchain Solution

-There are currently 18 different ways that you can customize your blockchain with Komodo, leading to hundreds of millions of different possibilities to choose from.
-Below are descriptions of all the options available to you when building with Komodo.
+There are currently 18 different ways that you can tailor your custom blockchain solution with Komodo, leading to hundreds of millions of different possibilities to choose from.
+Below are descriptions of all the options available to you when building a Smart Chain with Komodo.

 Parameter #1: -ac_Name

-Choose the ticker symbol for your blockchain’s currency.
-This is the first step in customizing your independent blockchain with Komodo.
+Choose the ticker symbol for your Smart Chain's currency.
 You may only use capital letters and numbers.

 Parameter #2: -ac_Blocktime

-Choose the amount of time, in seconds, that elapses between the generation of blocks in your blockchain.
+Choose the amount of time, in seconds, that elapses between the generation of blocks in your Smart Chain.
 The default block time is 60 seconds, allowing the network to produce one block (either through mining or staking) per minute.

 Parameter #3: -ac_Supply